 Moreover, it is not always guaranteed that your reapplication will be a success.
-As the government looks to refresh criteria whenever possible, every reapplication will depend on the latest criteria, and the success of the reapplication depends on whether your documentation is up to par.
+As the government looks to refresh criteria whenever possible, every reapplication will depend on the latest criteria, and success depends on whether your documentation is up to par.

 Having your reapplication for an LTVP rejected can be upsetting, particularly if you have come to love the Little Red Dot as your home.

 Experience is the gateway to a wealth of knowledge.
 Equipped with both experience and comprehensive insider knowledge about this industry, our specialists have a deeper understanding about the process during submission of profiles.

 The amount of documents required for Singapore PR can be overwhelming.
 Specialists at Paul Immigrations are committed to ensuring you have a strong possibility of being granted a PR.
 With conscientiousness and care, specialists will make certain that all necessary documents have been submitted correctly.

 Your profile should reflect your best achievements.
 Paul Immigrations specialists will personalise your profile.
 They have an eye for detail in calling attention to special skills, experience, and anything else that will ensure you are a cut above the rest.